semarglproject/semargl/README.md

 It's not a triple store (but it provides bridges to other ones).

-It's not a framework with stable API (and won't be until major release).
+It's still not a framework with stable API (and won't be until major release).

 Supported data formats
 ======================